cassiozen/mithryn-ttrpg/players guide.md

 When a tag is clearly relevant to your action, it gives a bonus to the ability check roll equal to your rank (making success easier).

 Example: Ariad has Rank 2 and the tag Animal Whisperer.
 Calming a frightened horse normally calls for a Presence roll with TN 14.
-She rolls 12, but since her tag applies, she applies +2 to the roll and succeds.
+She rolls 12, but since her tag applies, she applies +2 to the roll and succeeds.

 #### Complications